ShootingWong/OmniEval/README.md

 # generator_model="deepseek-v2-chat,yi15-34b" # set your target evaluation generation model names, split by ','.
 The corresponding name2path map should be set in configs/model2path.json
 # retrieval_topk=5
 # judge_type="model" # model or rule
 # hallu_eval=0 # hallucination evaluator is different to other evaluator.
-1 = use do hallucination evaluation, 0 = do other model-based metric evaluation.
+1 = do hallucination evaluation, 0 = do other model-based metric evaluation.
 This parameter is only valid when judge_type="model"

 # MODEL_EVAL_API=http://localhost:8000 # the access address of your vllm server of model-evaluator
 # HALLU_EVAL_API=http://localhost:8000 # the access address of your vllm server of hallucination-evaluator